Gianlooca/alteramusica/README.md

 ## Introduction ##
 **Altera Musica** is an online and physical marketplace for rare and ethnic music in second-hand analog format (vinyl and cassette).
 Detailed info like pictures of the cover and conditions of the support, price, genre, title, artist - and generic information about both the genre and the specific artist - are provided, as well as an audio preview of them.

 *A foreward is necessary: Altera Musica is not a fully functioning e-commerce.
 It's possible to create fundamental features like shopping carts or search bars by using just HTML and CSS languages, but that would cause a pretty poor UX; moreover, this trascends the purposes of the actual project (but could surely be the object of future implementations, as specified further on).
-Plus, due to the exemplifying nature of this work, we added a limited list of items to our [Records](#records) and [Cassettes](#cassettes) pages.
-For these reasons, when we refer to "returning users", we'll do it in hypothetical terms.*
+Plus, due to the exemplifying nature of this work, I added a limited list of items to my [Records](#records) and [Cassettes](#cassettes) pages.
+For these reasons, when I refer to "returning users", I'll do it in hypothetical terms.*

 ![Mockup image](docs/am-i-responsive-altera-musica.webp)